-It is quite common for any person with special needs including dementia, brain injury, Autism, Parkinson’s, and intellectual disability to name a few, not to be able to sit still for very long.
-We will typically employ the method that works best in the home as discussed in depth with the parent or carer during the consultation appointment.
-It is crucial that we know before hand all the tips and tricks the parents or carers use in the home as we will then be able to adopt the same approach.
-We will never physically restrain a person, as this adds a level of anxiety to an already stressful situation.
+It is quite common for any person with special needs including dementia, brain injury sufferers, autism, Parkinson’s, and intellectual disability to name a few, not to be able to sit still for very long.
+We will typically employ the method that works best in the home as will be discussed in depth with the parent or carer during the consultation appointment.
+It is crucial we know before hand all the tips and tricks the parents or carers actually use in the home as we will then be able to do the same.
+We will never physically restrain a person as this just adds to their level of anxiety to an already stressful situation.
 The last thing we want to do is make a visit to the dentist a traumatic experience.
-If need be, there are various options for sedation, which can be employed to assist with behaviour management, if required.
+If need be, there are also various levels of sedation that can be employed for behaviour management if required.

 Does your practice treat special needs patients without sedation?

 Yes we do.
-It is always preferable to be able to treat any person in a dental chair without the added costs of sedation, if we do not need to.
-We take our time to earn the patient’s trust and understanding so they will never feel rushed.
-Often this is all a special needs person requires, trust and understanding.
+It is always preferential to be able to treat any person in a dental chair without the added costs of sedation if we do not need to.
+We take our time to earn the patients trust and understanding so they will never feel rushed, and often this is all a special needs person requires, trust and understanding.

 Is your practice a ‘preferred health insurance provider’?

 No we are not.
-This choice is growing in importance as health insurers place tighter restrictions on what can be performed on a patient for a certain cost.
-Whilst it appears attractive for the patient, it is doing nothing more than increasing profits for health insurers.
+This choice is growing in importance nowadays as health insurers place tighter restrictions on what can actually be performed on a patient for a certain cost.
+Whilst it appears attractive to the patient, it is doing nothing more than increasing their profits.
 Also, a ‘preferred provider’ certainly does not mean ‘higher quality’.
-Often the insurer will pay less than what it costs to provide the service, and therefore other fees have to go increase to compensate.
-And it has been known for corners to be cut when this occurs.
+Often the insurer will pay less than what it costs to provide the service, and therefore other costs have to go up to compensate.
+Or it has been known for corners to be cut.
 We do not feel this is fair to either us or the patient.
-Instead, we have made our prices as low as practically possible offering treatment to many, rather than treatment to just a few.
-Please see our News section and Pricing Structure pages for further information.
+Instead, we have made our prices as low as practically possible offering treatment to many rather than treatment to just a few.
+Please see our News section and Pricing Stucture pages for further information.